 NGOs in consultative status with ECOSOC wishing to accredit representatives to the session of the Advisory Committee must send a letter of request, for accreditation to the Secretariat.

-The letter should be sent well in advance of the relevant session and at least two weeks in advance if visa attestations are required.
+The request for accreditation should be sent well in advance of the relevant session and at least several weeks in advance if visa attestations are required.
 Upon request, the United Nations Office at Geneva (UNOG) NGO Liaison Office (not the Secretariat of the Advisory Committee) may issue relevant ‘attestation of accreditation’ for visa application purposes.
-In order to obtain such an attestation, NGOs enjoying consultative status with ECOSOC should explicitly indicate their need in the accreditation request faxed to the Secretariat of the Advisory Committee, and copied to the UNOG Liaison Office which will issue the attestation and transmit it to the concerned NGO headquarters.
+In order to obtain such an attestation, NGOs enjoying consultative status with ECOSOC should explicitly indicate their need in the accreditation request sent to the Secretariat of the Advisory Committee, and copied to the UNOG Liaison Office, which will issue the attestation and transmit it to the concerned NGO headquarters.
 Please consult Swiss consular officials in your country regarding visa application deadlines, apply accordingly and ensure documentation is in order.

 The UNOG Liaison Office may be contacted at the following address: